dkbiocode/ai_quality_threshold/README.md

 <a href="img/ai_quality_threshold_plot_good.png"><img src="img/ai_quality_threshold_plot_good.png" width=500px></a><a href="img/ai_quality_threshold_plot_degrade_global_2.png"><img src="img/ai_quality_threshold_plot_degrade_global_2.png" width=500px></a>

-A good set of paired fastq reads *left* and a degraded set *right*.
+A good set of paired fastq reads *top* and a degraded set *bottom*.
 The red area shows the AI recommended trim.
 Click on the image to see more detail, including the AI generated rationale below the plots.

 ### Description